 Personal, Social and Health and Citizenship Education is considered to be important so that children can develop an understanding of themselves and the environment in which they live.

-School will be implementing a new PSHC Scheme of Work from Nursery to Year 6 in September called Jigsaw.
-It brings together PSHE Education, emotional literacy, social skills and spiritual development in a comprehensive scheme of learning.
+School has a comprehensive PSHCE Scheme of Work from Nursery to Year 6 in called Jigsaw.
+It brings together PSHCE Education, emotional literacy, social skills and spiritual development in a comprehensive scheme of learning.

 SMSC (Spiritual, Moral, Social and Cultural) development opportunities are identified and brought together helping children to know and value who they are and understand how they relate to others in the world.